10 Letter of Interest Examples + How to Write One in 2026

 Dear Dr. Krupin,

-I am writing to apply for the upcoming class of 2025 at Harvard Law School.
-Having just completed my undergraduate degree in Political Science, bolstered by experience as a legal assistant, I am finally ready to fulfill my lifelong dream of studying at Harvard and contributing to your unparalleled commitment to legal excellence.
+I am writing to apply for the upcoming class of 2026 at Harvard Law School.
+Having just completed my undergraduate degree in Political Science, bolstered by experience as a legal assistant, I am ready to pursue my long-term goal of studying at Harvard and contributing to your legal clinics and research initiatives and contributing to your unparalleled commitment to legal excellence.

-Following my mother’s career as a lawyer exposed me to the transformative power of the justice system at an early age.
+Following my mother’s career as a lawyer exposed me to the impact the justice system can have in securing fair outcomes for underserved clients at an early age.
 With a clear goal in mind, I refined my natural interest by involving myself in volunteer work for non-profit legal aid organizations.
-I am particularly inspired by Harvard Law School’s initiatives centered around public policy, which is an area where I hope to make a significant impact in my career.
+I am particularly inspired by Harvard Law School’s public policy initiatives, such as your [specific clinic, journal, or program], which is an area where I hope to make a significant impact in my career.

 I am enthusiastic about the opportunity to discuss how my experiences, drive, and aspirations align with the values and goals of Harvard Law School.
 Thank you for your consideration.